Join me on Tuesdays at 12.30pm

 Yes absolutely.
 All classes are taught with options so you can work at your own pace.
 Pilates is different from most exercise programs in that we focus on important principles such as breath, control, precision and centering.
 Like learning to drive it takes time and practice to master.
 I will teach you techniques to improve your posture and teach you how to engage your deep core muscles and strengthen your pelvic floor.
 I will also teach you which exercises are safe during pregnancy and the postnatal period and which ones are not.

 4. I’ve done Pilates before, is pregnancy Pilates or postnatal Pilates the same?

 No, the principles are the same, but the exercises are not.
 There are only 34 original Pilate’s exercises.
 The majority are not suitable in pregnancy, as they involve lying on your back and on your belly.
 In this class, we adapt them to make them safe, using pillows, on all fours, and we add in some standing functional work to train your pelvic floor.
 If you are used to Pilates matwork classes, you may find the pregnancy versions very different.
 The postnatal class is a beginners Pilates class focusing on posture, pelvic floor strength and overall functional fitness.

 Wear something easy to move in - gym trousers/leggings and t-shirt.
 Trainers can be worn in the first part of class, but I recommend bare feet in the matwork part of the class.

 6. What do I need to bring?

-Mats and equipment are provided.
+You will need to bring a mat.
 If you suffer from a sore back, you may wish to bring a small towel but this is not always necessary and is subject to the individual.